thesecuremethod/Docs/HowTos/ingress_firewall_example.rst

 The key idea is from FireNet point of view, the ingress inspection is simply a VPC to VPC traffic inspection.
 This is accomplished by

  a.
-Placing an Internet facing AWS ALB/NLB in a spoke VPC in a separate domain (in the diagram, this domain is called Ingress domain.) from the domains where applications reside (Application domain).
+Placing an Internet facing AWS ALB/NLB in a spoke VPC, in a separate domain (in the diagram, this domain is called Ingress domain.) from the domains where applications reside (Application domain).
  #.
 Build a connection policy to connect the Ingress domain with the Application domain.
  #.
 Connect the Application domain traffic that requires inspection with the Aviatrix Firewall Domain.

-In this unified architecture, firewalls can be used for Ingress, Egress, North-South and VPC to VPC filtering.
-The solution does not need AWS ALB/NLB to directly attach to firewall instances which then requires firewall instances to source NAT the incoming traffic from the Internet.
-Firewall instances can scale out as applications scale for all traffic types.
+In this unified architecture, the firewalls can be used for Ingress, Egress, North-South and VPC to VPC filtering.
+The solution does not need AWS ALB/NLB to directly attach to firewall instances which then requires the firewall instances to source NAT the incoming traffic from the Internet.
+The firewall instances can scale out as applications scale for all traffic types.

 ..
 Note::